-One-third of a country’s balance of payments system, the current account is the country’s trade balance, or the balance of imports and exports of goods and services, plus net income and direct payments.
+One of three components of a country’s balance of payments system, the current account is the country’s trade balance, or the balance of imports and exports of goods and services, plus earnings on foreign investments minus payments to foreign investors.
+The other two components are the capital account and the financial account.
 It is also a metric used for all internationally transferred capital.

-The objective for almost every country is to export goods and services to boost revenue.
-The primary goal is to acquire a trade surplus, where more goods and services are exported than are imported.
-When the residents (individuals/families, businesses, and the government) of a country are financially stable enough to pay for their needs, the current account is considered in balance.
+An objective for almost every country is to export goods and services to boost revenue.
+The primary goal is to build a trade surplus, where more goods and services are exported than are imported.
+When the residents (individuals/families, businesses, and the government) of a country can produce for their own needs, the current account is more than likely in balance.

-The (current) account is unbalanced, and a deficit occurs when more goods are imported than are exported, meaning less money is taken in from foreign buyers/countries than brought in by those foreign vendors/countries.
+The (current) account is unbalanced.
+A deficit occurs when more goods are imported than exported, meaning more money is paid to foreign buyers/countries than received from foreign vendors/countries.

-The current account is one-third of the country’s balance of payments system.
+The current account is one of the three components of a country’s balance of payments system.
 The other components are:

-- Capital account – A record of all transactions that don’t actively affect the country’s ability to produce its savings or income; and
+- Capital Account – A record of all investment transactions that don’t actively affect the country’s ability to produce its savings or income; and

 The Four Components of the Current Account